 Use a specialist probate solicitor, not a general high-street firm.
 Firms that do probate all day tend to be faster and more cost-efficient than general practitioners handling it occasionally.
 Probate-specialist firms also tend to compete more aggressively on price.

 Check whether assets can pass outside probate.
-Jointly held assets (bank accounts, property held as joint tenants), pensions with nominated beneficiaries, and life insurance written in trust all pass outside the estate without needing a grant.
-See our guide to do I need probate? for a full breakdown of what requires probate and what doesn’t.
+Jointly held assets, pensions with nominated beneficiaries, and life insurance written in trust all pass outside the estate without needing a grant.
+Identifying these early can reduce the estate that needs probating – and can sometimes remove the need for probate altogether.

 Order the right number of grant copies upfront.
 Extra copies at application cost £16 each; applying for additional copies later costs more.
-Order slightly more than you think you need — the time saved by sending to multiple institutions simultaneously is worth far more.
+Order slightly more than you think you need – the time saved by writing to all institutions simultaneously is worth far more than a few extra copies.

 What happens to probate costs if there’s no will?